-- (a) The County Administrator or designee shall specify the form and content of the application for a license, and develop and implement procedures for the processing and review of a license application related to this Chapter.
+- (a) The County Administrator or designee shall specify the form and content of the application for a license, and develop and implement procedures for the processing and review of a license application related to this chapter.
 The processing of new license applications will include the following phases: - (1) Phase 1 Prescreening: An applicant must first submit for a prescreening review by the Community Development Agency (CDA), which will include background checks of all owners of the business.
 The applicant selection decisions will be made by the CDA Director, and are not appealable.
-Only applicants who receive approval of the prescreening review may proceed to the next phase of the selection process. - (2) Phase 2 Applicant Review: Upon receipt of a completed application, the County Administrator or designee shall refer the application to any other County departments as necessary to complete the review of the application.
-The review of the application will include the following application scoring system, based on a 100-point scale. - i.
-20 points: Business plan including, but not limited to, applicant details, organizational structure, business-formation documents, and financial information. - ii.
-50 points: Operating plan including, but not limited to, inventory, storage, security, quality-assurance, sales, and delivery practices.
+Only applicants who receive approval of the prescreening review may proceed to the next phase of the selection process. - (2) Phase 2 Lottery: If the number of approved applicants exceeds 100% of the maximum number of licenses available, then a lottery will be conducted.
+Lottery winners do not obtain a license.
+Rather, they obtain the opportunity to continue to compete in Phase 3. - (3) Phase 3 Application Pre-Submittal: Prior to applying for a medicinal cannabis delivery-only retailer license an applicant must first meet with Community Development Agency staff for a Pre-submittal Review.
+This review will include a site analysis and plan review of the proposed location. - (4) Phase 4 Application Review: The County Administrator or designee shall refer the application to any other County departments as necessary to complete the review of the application The review of the application will include the following application scoring system, based on a 100 point scale: - i.
+Business plan 20 percent - ii.
+Operating plan 20 percent - iii.
+Security plan 20 percent - iv.
+Neighborhood compatibility 25 percent